io-aero/io-template-app/docs/source/first_steps.rst

 e.
 Install Docker Desktop
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-This step is not required for WSL (Windows Subsystem for Linux) if Decker Desktop is installed in Windows and this is configured for WSL 2 based engine.
+This step is not required for WSL (Windows Subsystem for Linux) if Docker Desktop is installed in Windows and is configured for WSL 2 based engine.

 To install Docker Desktop, run: